-A recruitment strategy with prioritized activities has been developed during the year to increase the authority's ability to attract and recruit the right skills in the coming years.
+A recruitment strategy with prioritized activities has been developed to increase the authority's ability to attract and recruit the right skills in the coming years.
 Lack of competent applicants is a problem that the authority shares with the state in general.